-The main reason for my travel to Turkey, in summer 2019, was to spend several weeks on the beach.
+The main reason for my travel to Turkey in summer 2019 was to spend several weeks on the beach.
 But, that wasn’t the only reason.
 I also wanted to explore Ottoman heritage.
 I’ve really only been to Istanbul in the past and, with my Italian friends, I also went to Bodrum and Fethiye, in June 2007.
-But, that was a short trip, with an accent on being by the sea, as it was in the summer.
+However, that was a short trip with an accent on being by the sea, as it was in the summer.
 So, after Istanbul, Bursa and Izmir, it was time for me to move to my next destination – Kusadasi.

 I was in Turkey already for two weeks and I was ready to go to the beach.
 The weather became progressively hotter, especially in Izmir.
 There are several famous summer resorts near Izmir, such as Çeşme.
 But, I decided to go just to Kusadasi.

-I made my travel plan and booked all hotels several months before the trip, because I wanted to stay in reasonably good places, at good prices.
-It turned out that it was a good thinking.
+I made my travel plan and booked all hotels several months before the trip, because I wanted to stay in reasonably good places, at affordable prices.
+It turned out that it was good thinking.
 After two intensive weeks in Istanbul, Bursa and Izmir, I was ripe for the beach.
-Plus, it was the peak of the summer season, certainly the best time to be by the sea.
+Plus, it was a peak of the summer season, certainly the best time to be by the sea.

 The journey from Izmir to Kusadasi was easy.
 It took one hour by bus.
 So, I was in my hotel already by 2pm.